Breck37/react-2-mini/README.md

 ### Summary

-In this step, we are going to clean up what we will not need from App.js, as well as making changes so we can use our new ProductList component in App.js
+In this step, we are going to clean up what we will not need from App.js, as well as make additional changes so we can use the new ProductList component in App.js

 ### Instructions

 * To start, we will first import the `ProductList` component into `App.js`.
-* Next, look for the `productList` and `currentCart` map variables inside the render and above the return.
-Once found, remove them.
+* Next, look for the `productList` and `currentCart` map variables inside the render, above the return and remove them.
 * Now, down in the return, find the div labeled `products` and replace the `productList` variable with our the `ProductList` component. (`<ProductList />`)
 * In the ProductList tag, insert a `products` property set equal to the `products` variable from our import of `products.js`.
   * Also add a `showPicture` property set to `true` and an `add` property set to `this.addProduct`.